Erling Haaland in the Champions League: Records, stats, who he has scored against, how he compares to Mbappé, Ronaldo, Messi

 How many Champions League hat-tricks has Haaland scored?

 Haaland has scored one Champions League hat-trick, which came in the first half of his debut against Genk in 2019.
-He has found the net twice on nine occasions since – and became the first player to score multiple times in four consecutive Champions League appearances while at Dortmund – but a third has thus far eluded him.
+He has found the net twice on nine occasions since – and became the first player to score multiple times in four consecutive Champions League appearances while at Dortmund – but another treble has thus far eluded him.

 Haaland's Champions League goal comparison: Mbappé, Messi, Ronaldo